 On 1 February 2011, the Minister of Mineral Resources (the "Minister") published a notice in the Government Gazette declaring a moratorium on the processing of all new applications relating to the exploration and production of shale gas in the Karoo Basin.
 This moratorium did not extend to existing applications, such as Falcon's, that were submitted prior to 1 February 2011.
-In April 2011, the Minister announced a further moratorium, which was not officially declared in terms of a notice in the Government Gazette, prohibiting all new applications and suspending the processing of all pending application whilst the South African Department of Mineral Resources conducted an environmental feasibility study on the effects of hydraulic stimulation and developed a system to regulate onshore exploration activities (the "Undeclared Moratorium").
-The undeclared moratorium has no legal effect since it is a requirement of the South African petroleum legislation that all such moratoriums be published in the Government Gazette.
+In April 2011, the Minister announced a further moratorium, which was not officially declared by way of notice in the Government Gazette, prohibiting all new applications and suspending the processing of all pending applications whilst the South African Department of Mineral Resources conducted an environmental feasibility study on the effects of hydraulic stimulation and developed a system to regulate onshore exploration activities (the "Undeclared Moratorium").
+Local counsel advises that the undeclared moratorium has no legal effect since it is a requirement of the South African petroleum legislation that all such moratoriums be published in the Government Gazette.
 In September 2012, the South African Government announced a decision to lift the undeclared moratorium on shale gas exploration.
-The Minister has indicated that although the Undeclared Moratorium has been "lifted", pending exploration right applications will not be processed and awarded until the regulations regarding hydraulic fracturing have published.
-These regulations are expected to be published in Quarter 2 2013.
-Consequently, the Board expects that the exploration right over the acreage will be awarded in the second half of 2013.
+The Minister has indicated that although the Undeclared Moratorium has been lifted, pending exploration right applications will not be processed and awarded until the regulations regarding unconventional exploration are published.
+The proposed regulations titled "Mineral and Petroleum Resources Development Act (28/2002): Proposed technical regulations for petroleum exploration and exploitation" were published in the Republic of South Africa Government Gazette (Notice 1032 of 2013) for comment on 15 October 2013.